 The finished artwork was a triptych of three glass panels, running alongside the pool and elongating the space with its linear composition.
 Glass is an ideal medium for spa art, as its surface can be toughened to make it withstand knocks and be especially robust.
 The natural properties of glass allow it to withstand high temperatures, and also be easily cleaned as the surface can be wiped down without damage.

 Creating glass artworks involves working with a fluid medium, when glass is in its molten state.
 A sense of fluidity is therefore inherent to the artwork, creating a natural connection with surrounding water features.
-Since the characteristic colours of glass are variations of blue and green, glass has intrinsic qualities that integrate flawlessly into a spa setting: the serene colours that are well suited to spas are already present in the material, making glass appealing for spas for both practical and aesthetic reasons.
+Since the characteristic colours of glass are variations of blue and green, glass has intrinsic qualities that integrate flawlessly into a spa setting: the serene colours that are well suited to spas are already present in the material, making glass an appealing medium for art for spas, both for practical and aesthetic reasons.

 Incorporating Natural Surroundings

 Spas that transcend the boundaries of property interiors offer a distinct kind of tranquility, and a sense of returning to nature.
-Working directly with a private client on a residential project in northern Europe, the focus was connecting the indoors with the surrounding landscape.
+Working directly with a private client on a residential spa art project in northern Europe, our art consultants focused on connecting the indoors with the surrounding landscape.
 The concept for the specially commissioned artworks was to bring a sense of earthiness to the spa using organic materials.

 We collaborated with sculptor Peter Hayes to make monumental ceramic panels for several walls around the spa, including the poolside area.
 Using clay inherently connects the artwork to the land; earth itself is transformed to create the wall art, becoming part of the fabric of the space.
 As ceramic art is an ancient craft, a contemporary artwork still bears deep-rooted primeval, elemental qualities.